How to sleep with snoring partner - ResMed India

 Resting with a snoring partner and lying awake night after night can give way to resentment.
 It can negatively impact your relationship and lead to arguments.
 Suffering wordlessly is also not an option, as sleepless nights affect your focus and performance at work.
 Also, listening to your partner's snoring can lead to sleep deprivation and result in a poor mood, increased risk of heart disease, high chances of diabetes, and increased blood pressure.
 Also, not acquiring six hours of rest every night can lead to obesity.

 Snoring is an annoying habit that can affect sleep quality.
 If your partner snores at night, instead of suffering silently, a better solution is addressing the problem.
-While trying solutions to help you drift off to sleep, you should encourage your partner to make lifestyle changes and help cure this habit.
+While trying solutions to help you drift off to sleep, you should encourage your partner to make lifestyle changes and help cure this habit, seek medical advice, and consider a home sleep test to diagnose and treat the issue effectively.